Ringa Ringa

 Ringa Ringa (Marathi : रिंगा रिंगा) is a 2010 Indian Marathi-language film directed and written by Sanjay Jadhav which released in theatres on 19 February 2010.
 The music was composed by Ajay-Atul.

 Starring Sonali Kulkarni and Ajinkya Deo, Ankush Chaudhari in the lead roles, it also stars Bharat Jadhav, Aditi Govitrikar, Santosh Juvekar, Kamlesh Sawant and others.

 Plot

 Shrirang Nayak aka Rangarao (Ajinkya Deo) is almost the top leader in Goa, but things get messy when his security guy, Siddharth (Bharat Jadhav), tells the ex-leader about some terrorist connection.
-The ex-leader, Annasaheb Marathe (Uday Sabnis), tells Rangarao to prove it.
+The ex-leader, Annasaheb Marathe (Uday Sabnis), tells him to prove it.
 Siddharth collects proof, but Rangarao sends Johnny (Santosh Juvekar) to get rid of him.
 Before he goes, Siddharth tells his wife, Mansi (Sonali Kulkarni), about the secret proof.

 After Siddharth is gone, Mansi is really sad and starts thinking he's still alive.
 Rangarao wants to hide the proof, so he tells Vishwas (Ankush Chaudhari) and Johnny to watch Mansi.
 They need to get that evidence Siddharth left behind.
 The story gets more complicated as everyone tries to find the truth and win in this political game.